SeifNaem/Trello_APIs_Testing/README.md

 # Scenario Steps

 # 1. Create a Workspace
  Send a POST request to create a new Trello workspace.

-    Validate response status 200/201.
+ Validate response status 200.

  Extract the created "workspaceId" and store it in collection variables.

+ GET workspace by ID to verify creation.

-# 2. Create a Board
+# 2. Create a Board inside the Workspace

+POST to create a board associated with the workspace.

+Validate response status 200 and extract "boardId".

+GET the board to confirm it was created.

 # 3. Create a List

-Send a POST request to create a list inside the previously created workspace (via board ID if required).
+POST to create a list on the created board.

-Validate status code.

-Save the listId for next operations.
+Extract listId.

+GET the list to ensure it exists and is linked to the correct board.

-Create a Card
+# 4. Create a Card

-Use a POST request to create a card inside the created list.
+POST to create a new card under the selected list.

-Validate response and extract cardId.
+Extract cardId.

+GET the card to validate successful creation.

-Create a Checklist
+# 5. Create a Checklist

-Use a POST request to add a checklist to the created card.
+POST to add a checklist to the created card.

-Validate success and save the checklist.
+Extract checklistId.

+GET the checklist to verify creation.

-Update Workspace Name
+# 6. Update Workspace Name

-Send a PUT request to update the workspace name.
+PUT request to update the workspace name.

-Verify updated details and response body.
+GET the workspace to confirm the update.

-Update List Name
+# 7. Update List Name

-Use a PUT request to rename the list.
+PUT to rename the board.

-Ensure the list name is updated correctly.
+GET the board to verify the new name.

-Update Card Name
+# 8. Update Card Name

-Send a PUT request to modify the card name.
+PUT request to change the list name.

-Validate that the card name has been changed successfully.
+GET list to confirm it was updated successfully.

+# 9. Delete the checklist

+DELETE request to remove the checklist.

+GET the checklist to confirm deletion and status code 404.

+# 10. Delete the card

+DELETE request to remove the card.

+GET the card to confirm deletion and status code 404.

-Delete the Card
+# 11. Delete the board

-Send a DELETE request using the cardId.
+DELETE request to remove the board.

-Confirm deletion with response code 200 and optional GET to verify it's removed.
+GET the board to confirm deletion and status code 404.

-Delete the List / Workspace (Optional Cleanup)
+# 11. Delete the workspace

-Delete remaining objects to keep environment clean.

-Postman Automation
+DELETE request to remove the board.

+GET the board to confirm deletion and status code 404.

-The entire workflow is automated using Postman Collections with:
+# The entire workflow is automated using Postman Collections with:

 Pre-request Scripts to generate authentication variables.

 Environment Variables for dynamic IDs (workspaceId, listId, cardId, checklistId).

-Test Scripts to:
+#Test Scripts to:

-Validate response schema.
+Validate response data.

 Extract and store IDs automatically.

 Check status codes and response messages.

-Collection Runner to execute the full scenario as a single automated pipeline.
+Collection Runner to execute the full scenario automatically.

-Optional: Newman to run the scenario in CI/CD for continuous API testing.